mr-mongo/MDEASM/LogicApps/README.md

-# MDEASM
- MD External Attack Surface Management Logic App for importing Azure Public IPs into a Workspace
+#### Logic App for importing Azure Public IPs into an EASM Workspace

-### REQUIRED: a Service Principal (a.k.a.
-AzureAD App Registration) which you know the Client ID and Client Secret
+##### REQUIRED: a Service Principal (a.k.a.
+AzureAD App Registration) for which you know the Client ID and Client Secret

 This template will:
   1. Create a Key Vault and add the Client Secret